Samsung unveils Galaxy Note 4 with extras but no breakaway features

-BERLIN (Reuters) - Samsung Electronics Co Ltd, the world’s biggest mobile phone maker, unveiled new versions of its Galaxy Note smartphone on Wednesday after previous design miscues cost it customers in the large-screen phone market it pioneered.
+BERLIN, Sept 3 (Reuters) - Samsung Electronics Co Ltd , the world’s biggest mobile phone maker, unveiled new versions of its Galaxy Note smartphone on Wednesday after previous design miscues cost it customers in the large-screen phone market it pioneered.

 The new Galaxy Note 4 features a crisper, 5.7-inch display in a metal frame, reflecting Samsung’s latest design strategy to keep pace with rivals including Apple Inc, which is expected to launch its first large-screen phones next week.